18x18az/doc/readme.md

 ### PC
 The primary streaming/operation PC.
 The PC has a mid range Ryzen processor from several years ago along with a very basic graphics card necessary for stream encoding.
 We have not found any compelling need for a high performance computer for 1080p streaming and the other relatively lightweight tasks the computer is used for.

 The one specialized component to note about the streaming PC is the SDI input/output card.
 We use a DeckLink Quad 2 8 channel card.
 The card itself is very reliable and the driver supports Linux, although the driver cannot be used with the Flatpak of OBS on Linux which required us to manually build OBS from source in order to use it.
-However, the overall integration into OBS is very good, one of the beat features is the ability to send the program feed from OBS to the card as an SDI output, rather than needing to have the projector be driven by an HDMI output from the graphics card, which can sometimes have issues with windows being dragged onto the projector screen/etc. One of the biggest issues with this card is that it only suports "Level B" SDI input, which means that while our field cameras can send 1080p60 video over SDI, because they send it via Level A, we have to use 1080p30 output instead.
+However, the overall integration into OBS is very good, one of the best features is the ability to send the program feed from OBS to the card as an SDI output, rather than needing to have the projector be driven by an HDMI output from the graphics card, which can sometimes have issues with windows being dragged onto the projector screen/etc. One of the biggest issues with this card is that it only suports "Level B" SDI input, which means that while our field cameras can send 1080p60 video over SDI, because they send it via Level A, we have to use 1080p30 output instead.

 We have the following SDI inputs:
 - Field camera x 3